xow/autotrader/PROMPT.md

 If you encounter blockers, try alternative approaches Keep working until ALL requirements are implemented Only stop when the specification is fully satisfied
+Do it ALL in ONE TASK, do not start a new task

 Output: